 Nous ne notons pas les fleurs

-ARTIST: Tintin Wulia
+Artist: Tintin Wulia

-RESEARCHER: Stella Prasetya
+Researcher: Stella Prasetya

-Nous ne notons pas les fleurs is a cycle of process-based installation and performance work that started in 2009 and end in 2015 and within those years there were six projects that took place in several different countries; project in Patna-India as a response to a high rate of mobility and migration out of the poorest area in India, a project in Singapore as a response to the expansion and reclaiming of the land, a project in Jakarta-Indonesia as a response to its local site within Senayan Central Business District next to World Trade Centre by alluding to the trade and mobility around map, a project in Fort Ruigenhoek-Utrecht Netherland that refers to the growth and constant natural change as a response to the intended participants of the exhibition and to the outdoor site of exhibition, a project in Gwangju-South Korea that explores the embodiment of the city by its residents and responds to the two sites of the work in the Gwangjeu Daein Market and last but not least a project in Bienalle Hall and Leiden-Netherland that refers to transformation of world maps, which illustrate the changes of continents shape over time.
+Nous ne notons pas les fleurs is a cycle of process-based installation and performance work that started in 2009 and end in 2015.
+Within those years there were six projects that took place in several different countries; a project in Patna-India as a response to a high rate of mobility and migration out of the poorest area in India, a project in Singapore as a response to the expansion and reclaiming of the land, a project in Jakarta-Indonesia as a response to its local site within Senayan Central Business District next to World Trade Centre by alluding to the trade and mobility around map, a project in Fort Ruigenhoek-Utrecht Netherland that refers to the growth and constant natural change as a response to the intended participants of the exhibition and to the outdoor site of exhibition, a project in Gwangju-South Korea that explores the embodiment of the city by its residents and responds to the two sites of the work in the Gwangjeu Daein Market and last but not least a project in Bienalle Hall and Leiden-Netherland that refers to transformation of world maps, which illustrate the changes of continents shape over time.
 Each location indicates different cycle of works that involves game-performance accompanied with installation, surveillance cameras and multiple-channel video (livestream and time-lapse processed on-the-fly).
 On each game performance and installation with video, it is presented in a site specific and local specific environment.

 The title was taken from Antoine de Saint-Exupery’s Le Petit Prince (1943), in which a geographer advised a prince that geographers do not record flowers as flower is an ephemeral.
 In relation with the dialogue, each map installation exists as an ephemeral installation that was made of colourful flowers or other ephemeral materials such as agricultural products followed by the game-performance activities that acted upon the installation while being recorded as the audiences also become part of the project by allowing them to contribute on the formation or deformation of the work.